Kate McClernon Chaffin, MSSW, LAPSW

 After receiving her MSSW from the University of Tennessee, Knoxville in 2004, Professor Chaffin gradually moved into the role of Clinical Director at the Davidson County Mental Health Court.
 The purpose of this court was to assist criminal defendants with Severe and Persistent Mental Illness, Addictions, Traumatic Brain Injury, and Intellectual Disabilities successfully navigate the court system and get their lives on the right track.
 In addition to her time with the Court, Professor Chaffin also served as adjunct faculty with Tennessee Technological University teaching courses in criminal justice, sociology, and social work.
 She also served as a child therapist for children and adolescents suffering with autism, anxiety and depression.

 In 2008, Professor Chaffin joined the College of Social Work in order to develop the Online MSSW program.
-This online program is nationally ranked and she is recognized as a leader in distance education.
-She serves as director of the Online and Nashville MSSW programs.
-Professor Chaffin currently teaches courses in both the MSW program and PhD program.
+This online program is nationally ranked and she is recognized as a leader in online education.
+She serves as director of the Online MSSW program.
 An individualized approach to students is a huge part of Professor Chaffin's success and is a great part of her leadership philosophy.
 Her current course load includes Evidence Based Practice with Children and Adolescents, Social Welfare Policy and Practice, Leadership in Social Service Agencies, and Social Work Pedagogy in Online Environments.
 Her research interest currently lies within best practices in online teaching.
-She is a faculty advisor for the Vanderbilt University Interprofessional Learning Program, and she is the project director for the HRSA TIPS training grant, which educates students on social work in integrated health care settings.
-Finally, she is a participant in the Program Directors Leadership Academy though the Council on Social Work Education.
+She is a faculty advisor for the Vanderbilt University Interprofessional Learning Program, she is the recipient of two Social Justice Initiative Grants focusing on Racism and Sexism and she is a member of the CSWE Role of Women in Social Work Council.
+She is a graduate of the Program Directors Leadership Academy though the Council on Social Work Education and she is a current DSW student at University of St. Thomas in St. Paul, Minnesota.